-Too right.
-I’ve lost count of the numbers of times I’ve toured Europe and each time I’ve had a unique and, if not life-changing certainly life-enhancing, experience.
-On each return trip to France, Italy or Spain I view my surroundings and meet people in different cultural, and political, circumstances.
+Not so.
+I’ve lost count of the numbers of times I’ve toured Europe and each time it’s been a unique and, if not life-changing certainly life-enhancing, experience.
+On each return trip to France, Italy or Spain I view the surroundings, and meet people, in different cultural and social circumstances.
 The world has moved on.
 It changes by the second.
 Each sunrise and sunset is different because each day is a new beginning.
-I’m a changed person too from yesterday, because of yesterday’s experiences.
+I’m a changed person too from yesterday, because of each day’s unique experiences.

-In travelling terms, the destination and even the activities might be the same but each time a new experience brings about a totally new state of consciousness.
+In travelling terms, the destination and even the activities might be the same but we experience them afresh, from a new state of consciousness.
 We couldn’t create an identical encounter if we tried.

-I’ve stood on snowy mountain peaks and been awed by the sense of space and utter peace.
+I’ve stood on snowy mountain peaks a number of times and been awed by the sense of space and utter peace.
 I’ve travelled through the scorching Sinai Desert twice, once by camel and again on a quad bike.
 I’ve snorkelled in the clear coral reefs in the Red Sea.
 Ice skating in Central Park in the snow was certainly one to tick off my bucket list.
-But, despite having seen many beautiful marble statues in different European cities, each experience can be so different.
-Standing before Michael Angelo’s David in Florence gave me a huge emotional rush at the sheer beauty and stillness.
+But, despite having seen many beautiful art works in many European cities, standing before Michelangelo’s David in Florence gave me a huge emotional rush at the imposing size and luminescence of the marble.
 I wouldn’t have missed that return trip for the world.

-I don’t feel the need to rush around the world actvely seeking the next momentous thrill.
+I don’t feel the need to rush around the world actively seeking the next momentous thrill.
 That doesn’t mean I’m not open to those one-off wow! moments but each time I take a slow drive through the South of France I’m delighted anew by the soft and green landscape.
 I’m also always surprised at the calming effect, returning home refreshed after a week or so.
 Every time, I meet different people and learn a few more words in French.
-I try new wines or eat new foods (last summer it was octopus pie beside the lagoon!).
+I try new wines and eat new foods (last summer it was octopus pie beside a lagoon!).

-I’ve been on many boats over the years on the seas or rivers, and always love the slap of the water on the sides of the boat and the the feel of the breeze through my hair, and the wide blue skies that stretch to the horizon take my breath away.
+I’ve been on many boats over the years on the seas or rivers, and always love the slap of the water and the the feel of the breeze through my hair, and the wide blue skies that stretch to the horizon take my breath away.

 A healthy curiosity about the world around us is natural and personal growth can come from return visits and repeated experiences.
 You don’t have to travel far either to feel a thrill of exploration.
 I’ve made a resolution this year to explore more of my own country after some wonderful trips last year to the Yorkshire Dales and the Cotswolds.